karmab/kcli/README.md

 - Web UI
 - Scaling Plan
 - Plan View (Vagrant Style)
-- VirtualBox/Hyve support
-- Multiple Hypervisors in kcli list/ Random hypervisor vm creation
+- Random hypervisor vm creation
 - Switch from click to basic optparse (so i can have python3 support and tox)
 - Remove all the print for the kvirt module and only return data
 - Change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object